PlaidCloud/website/content/en/docs/tasks/administer-cluster/nodelocaldns.md

 - bowei
 - zihongz
 - sftim
-title: Using NodeLocal DNSCache in Kubernetes clusters
+title: Using NodeLocal DNSCache in PlaidCloud clusters
 content_type: task
 ---

 <!-- overview -->
 {{< feature-state for_k8s_version="v1.18" state="stable" >}}
-This page provides an overview of NodeLocal DNSCache feature in Kubernetes.
+This page provides an overview of NodeLocal DNSCache feature in PlaidCloud.